Fox helps Kings rally from 20 down to beat Grizzlies 128-123

 SACRAMENTO, Calif.
+(AP) — De’Aaron Fox finally got the Kings running at the quick pace he grew accustomed to last season, and his season-high five steals helped send them on their way.

-(AP) — De’Aaron Fox scored 10 of his 27 points in the final five minutes and the Sacramento Kings overcame a 20-point deficit in the first half to beat the Memphis Grizzlies 128-123 on Thursday night, ending an eight-game losing streak.
+Fox scored 10 of his 27 points in the final five minutes and the Kings overcame a 20-point deficit in the first half to beat the Memphis Grizzlies 128-123 on Thursday night, ending an eight-game losing streak.

+“You go down 20 in the first quarter, it’s easy to give in,” Sacramento coach Luke Walton said.
+“That’s the easier thing to do, and our guys kept scrapping and fighting, scrapping and fighting.
+They pulled out a hard-fought, gritty win.
+That’s kind of who our group is.”

+It’s a group that hasn’t had much success defensively this season while Fox has been in and out of the lineup.

 Buddy Hield had 26 points and seven rebounds to help the Kings win for the first time since beating Golden State on Dec.
 15. Richaun Holmes added 18 points and seven rebounds, and Bogdan Bogdanovic scored 16 points.

-The Kings allowed 42 points in the first quarter and 37 in the third but held the Grizzlies to 13 through the first 10 ½ minutes of the fourth quarter, one of the best defensive stretches of the season by coach Luke Walton’s team.
+The Kings allowed 42 points in the first quarter and 37 in the third but held the Grizzlies to 13 through the first 10 ½ minutes of the fourth quarter, one of the best defensive stretches of the season by Walton’s team.

 Ja Morant, the Western Conference rookie of the month for December, had 23 points and seven assists for Memphis.
 Jonas Valanciunas added 18 points and 12 rebounds.